Blood Pressure Drugs

 - Diuretics – “fluid pills” – these decrease your body’s blood volume, by reducing the water content.
 Diuretics are sometimes called “water pills” because they work in the kidney and flush excess water and sodium from the body.
 This in turn drops the peripheral resistance and reduces your elevated BP.
 You will make frequent trips to the toilet though!
 My concern here is that you can become very depleted in many different minerals – with consequent poor health down the track but in certain cases of congestive heart failure diuretic drugs are a MUST.
 See your GP if in doubt.

-We can’t think of a single prescription drug used for cardiovascular disease that should be used indefinitely.
+I can’t think of a single prescription drug used for cardiovascular disease that should be used “indefinitely”, unless all other options have been exhausted (very rare).
 The bottom line is that taking a long-term medication which alters any of your natural body functions is dangerous.
 When a doctor prescribes you a pharmaceutical drug with no plan of taking you off, he or she is simply allowing the drug time to express all its toxic side effects – in your body.
-Both patients and doctors must realize that prescription pharmaceutical drugs all cause disease.
+Both patients and doctors must realise that prescription pharmaceutical drugs all cause disease.